haarismian/wonderQ/README.md

 Why I used a hashmap

-Things I know need to be improved:
+Things I know need to be improved when dealing with scale:
-Separation of layers: controller > service layer > data access layer Authentication
+Separation of layers: controller > service layer > data access layer role based authentication (write/read access, which queues, are you producer or consumer) ranges based on timestamps or limits on quantity on the responses on the gets